- Oops!Something went wrong.Please try again later.

 Does Invitation Homes Have A Good Return On Equity?

 One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-As shown in the graphic below, Invitation Homes has a lower ROE than the average (6.3%) in the REITs industry classification.
+If you look at the image below, you can see Invitation Homes has a lower ROE than the average (5.8%) in the REITs industry classification.

-Invitation Homes clearly uses a significant amount of debt to boost returns, as it has a debt to equity ratio of 1.11.
-Its ROE is quite low, even with the use of significant debt; that's not a good result, in my opinion.
+Invitation Homes clearly uses a high amount of debt to boost returns, as it has a debt to equity ratio of 1.06.
+With a fairly low ROE, and significant use of debt, it's hard to get excited about this business at the moment.
 Debt increases risk and reduces options for the company in the future, so you generally want to see some good returns from using it.

 If you would prefer check out another company -- one with potentially superior financials -- then do not miss this free list of interesting companies, that have HIGH return on equity and low debt.

 If you spot an error that warrants correction, please contact the editor at firstname.lastname@example.org.
 This article by Simply Wall St is general in nature.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 Simply Wall St has no position in the stocks mentioned.

 We aim to bring you long-term focused research analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Thank you for reading.